 Reiki teacher and author Frans Stiene

-The illustrated itinerary can be found as pdf here: Flyer Japan trip 2021.
+The illustrated itinerary for the 2023 trip can be found as pdf here: Flyer Japan trip 2023.

 About the trip: